 Esther Lederberg was educated at Hunter’s College, Stanford, and the University of Wisconsin culminating in a Ph.D. in 1950 – the same year she made her first major discovery.
 Lederberg was the first to isolate the lambda bacteriophage, a DNA virus, from Escherichia coli K-12.
 Her paper on the topic helped lead to an understanding of specialized transduction which helps explain one mechanism of the transfer of bacterial resistance.
 She worked at the University of Wisconsin for most of the 1950s including more work with E. Coli and the discovery of the Fertility Factor.

 Not only was she passionate about science, but she also loved music from the Medieval, Renaissance and Baroque periods of Western music using original instruments.
-In 1962 she founded the Mid-Peninsula Recorder Orchestra that is still active today.
+In 1962 she founded the Mid-Peninsula Recorder Orchestra that is still active today performing musical selections from the 13th century to modern times.
 Lederberg passed away in 2006 leaving a legacy of experimental techniques used by microbiologists around the world.

 Written by Angela Goad